genericmilk/cooker/README.md

 To use the helper simply include it like so:
 ```
-{!! cooker_resource('app.css') !!}
+{!! @cooker('app.css') !!}
-{!! cooker_resource('app.js') !!}
+{!! @cooker('app.js') !!}
 ```
 You can substitute `app.css` and `app.js` for the cooked filename.

 ### The Cooker Toolbelt
-Starting with Cooker 5, Cooker by default includes a small Javascript file that is loaded and locked on page boot.
+By default, Cooker includes a small Javascript file that is loaded and locked on page boot.
 The object is located at `window.cookerToolbelt` and contains the following tools at this point in time:
 * `cookerToolbelt.version` returns the current toolbelt version
 * `cookerToolbelt.isProd` returns a boolean of if the javascript file was built using Production mode
+* `cookerToolbelt.autoRunIntelliPath` returns a boolean of if intelliPath can run
-* `cookerToolbelt.cookerVersion` returns the current cooker version More options are coming soon to this toolbelt to aide development.
+* `cookerToolbelt.cookerVersion` returns the current cooker version
+* `cookerToolbelt.namespace` returns a string of the javascript namespace as defined in the oven

 ### Speedy Cook
-Starting with Cooker 5, Cooker can now quickly build large libraries based on what needs to be changed.
+Cooker can quickly build large libraries based on what needs to be changed.
 For example if you have 10 ovens but only made changes to a file in Oven 4, Oven 4 will be built whilst the others are skipped.
 We call this process Speedy Cooking.
 You can turn it off if you'd like to by heading to `config/cooker.php` and setting the `canSpeedyCook` boolean to `false`

 ### Getting started with Preloads
 Preloads offer a great way of getting files from remote URLs or local URLs into your project.
 This could be useful if you had a file on a CDN you wanted to import to your project without the risk of depending on a remote URL going down and pulling your site with you.
 To get started head to `config/cooker.php` and consult the Oven array of your choosing.